Due to the coronavirus pandemic, we are not holding an in-person Gathering in 2020.

 The High School Program includes all Virtual Gathering activities (workshops, evening program, worship, etc.), as well as additional High School-specific programming.
 The program provides flexibility for participants to attend sessions based on their interest and availability.
 The daily support group* anchors the week, where participants meet in small groups with peers and staff to engage in personal and spiritual activities.
 High schoolers are also invited to participate in our identity-based affinity groups and nightly hang-outs for music, games and creative silliness!

-*The Support Group is the only mandatory aspect of Virtual Gathering’s High School program.
+*The Orientation and Support Group are the only mandatory aspects of Virtual Gathering’s High School program.
 Support groups will be offered at a variety of times to enable participant involvement.
 Participants can choose which additional activities they would like to attend during the week.
 Workshop participation is strongly encouraged.

 The High School program is open to young people who have completed ninth grade, and have not yet turned 19 as of June 28, 2020.
 The High School program is for full-time attenders only.